wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 identifying the family are underlined.
 Which features distinguish the Rutaceae from the Myrtaceae?

-## Faboideae: a subfamily of Fabaceae, the pea family
+## Subfamily Faboideae: a subfamily within Fabaceae

 ### (alternate name Papilionoideae)